geoffreylitt/laser-scanner/README.md

 Geoffrey Litt '14
 --------------------

+Arduino code is contained in ./arduino
+Ruby code is contained in ./lib

 To use this code, you need to:
 - load arduino/scan/scan.ino onto an Arduino and connect servos to the right pins, and verify the Arduino port name